pocke/whichpr/README.md

 # WhichPR

-Find a pull request form commit hash.
+Find the pull request from commit hash.

 ![A screen capture](https://user-images.githubusercontent.com/4361134/34467899-87456686-ef40-11e7-8a7a-6cb52a8324e0.gif)